Privacy choices

 Simulation modes in Hue Codex

 Hue Codex provides four simulation modes for palette review.
-Each mode transforms the input HEX colors and displays the result next to the original swatch.
+Each mode transforms the resolved sRGB channels of the input colors, preserves their alpha, and displays each result next to its original swatch.

 Color-vision simulation modes in Hue Codex.